EPA's Role in the International Maritime Organization (IMO)

 - The International Convention for the Control and Management of Ships’ Ballast Water and Sediments; and

-- The International Convention for the Safe and Environmentally Sound Recycling of Ships.
+- The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships.

-All of these conventions are in effect except for the Ballast Water and Ship Recycling conventions.
+All of these conventions are in effect except for the Hong Kong Ship Recycling Convention, which is not yet in force.

 The MARPOL Convention currently has six Annexes that address the following marine pollution-related topics: